ljpengelen/vertx-demo/post.md

 ```

 This isn't pretty at all, even without the additional code you need to deal with possible failures.
-Also, we're deploying the verticles one at a time, where we actually only want to deploy the `HttpServerVerticle` once the others have been deployed successfully.
+Also, we're deploying the verticles one at a time, while we actually want to deploy the `HttpServerVerticle` once the others have been deployed successfully.

 Rewriting this example using futures leads to the following: